aniskhan001/aniskhan001.github.io/content/life/how-n26-helped-me-save-a-lot-of-money.md

 discretionary spending and ensuring that I stay within my financial goals.

 {{< figure
-    src="/img/life/n26-6.jpg"
+    src="/img/life/n26-card-limits.jpg"
-    caption="Card Limits Example in N26 (App view)" align=center
+    caption="Daily & Monthly Limits Example in N26"
+    align=center
 >}}

-By having these guardrails in place, I can maintain better control over my finances and avoid impulsive purchases.
+These little rules help me keep my spending in check and avoid any impulsive buys.
 It also provides a sense of security, knowing that I have set boundaries to protect my financial well-being.
 This proactive approach to managing expenses helps me stay disciplined and focused on my long-term financial objectives.

-## 💶 Activate IBAN to Pay Bills Automatically
+## 💶 Activate IBAN - Pay Bills Automatically

 In Germany and other European countries, many services require an [IBAN](https://en.wikipedia.org/wiki/International_Bank_Account_Number) to send